Jean Butler: Riverdance and Dancing on Dangerous Ground

 In 1994, under the invitation of producer Moya Doherty, she performed in a seven-minute intermission piece at the Eurovision Song Contest 1994 entitled Riverdance.
 The piece was co-choreographed by Butler with Michael Flatley.
 The response was so explosive that it was extended into a full show, starring Butler and Flatley.
 The show toured throughout 1995.
 After Flatley abruptly left the show over creative control disputes in October 1995, Butler was joined by long-time friend Colin Dunne.
-The pair were the lead dancers at the famous Radio City Music Hall in New York City that was filmed and put on DVD.
+The pair were the lead dancers in the performance at the famous Radio City Music Hall in New York City that was filmed and put on DVD.
 After a long and extremely successful run with the show, Butler eventually left Riverdance in January 1997.

 In 1998, following Dunne's departure from Riverdance, Butler once again collaborated with Dunne to create the show Dancing on Dangerous Ground, which was based on the ancient Irish legend of Diarmuid and Gráinne.
 It opened in London in 1999 to critical acclaim, and then in New York.

 In 1999, she was also presented with the Irish Post Award for "outstanding contribution to Irish Dance".
 From 2003 to 2005, Butler was Artist In Residence at the University of Limerick's Irish World Music Centre.
 In 2009, she received the "Outstanding Contribution to Arts & Culture Alumni Award" from the University of Limerick.